MathStuff/Matrices/README.md

 C.echelon #Returns a not-reduced(will be changed later) form of echelon form of the matrix

 C.avg(n) #Returns the nth column's average, give None as argument to get the all columns' averages

+C.inRange(n) #Returns the nth column's range, give None as argument to get the all columns' ranges

 C.det #Returns the determinant of the matrix